 Explore the six principles the CIPD recommends to help you create a racially inclusive workplace

-COVID-19 has NOT been the great leveller that many thought it would be, instead it has highlighted inequality and societal issues that sadly still exist, with those from ethnic minority backgrounds being hit the hardest.
-Compounded with the global black lives matter movement, this truly is a time of change.
-Organisations are responding by examining their workforce diversity, recruitment, talent pipelines and their ethnicity pay reporting.
-As part of its work to help people professionals tackle racism and racial discrimination in the workplace, the CIPD recently published guidance on developing an anti-racism strategy.
+COVID-19 wasn't the great leveller many thought it would be.
+Instead it highlighted inequality and societal issues that still exist, with those from ethnic minority backgrounds being hit the hardest.
+Organisations responded by examining their workforce diversity, recruitment, talent pipelines and their ethnicity pay reporting.
+As part of its work to help people professionals tackle racism and racial discrimination in the workplace, the CIPD also published guidance on developing an anti-racism strategy.

 Lastly, but perhaps most importantly creating inclusive workspaces where all employees feel that they belong, that they can contribute to the business and thrive is the right and fair thing to do to.